milasudril/texpainter/README.md

 ### On *ubuntu

- 1. Install libfftw3-dev, and libgtk+-3.0-dev.
+ 1. Install libfftw3-dev and libgtk+-3.0-dev and libopenexr-dev.
 If you do not have it, also install g++ version 10 or later, since the code uses some new features from C++20.
  2. Install maike, currently avaiable in the ppa https://launchpad.net/~milasudril/+archive/ubuntu/maike That is,